ezEngine/docs/docs/getting-started/contact.md

 ## Questions and Discussions

-For questions that are not covered by the documentation, we are reachable via Gitter: [https://gitter.im/ezEngine](https://gitter.im/ezEngine)
+For questions that are not covered by the documentation, we are reachable via Discord.
+Use this link to join the server: [https://discord.gg/rfJewc5khZ](https://discord.gg/rfJewc5khZ)

 Please be aware that we don't always have the time to answer right away, and that we may be in a different time-zone than you (GMT+1).